The Basics of Consumer Arbitration in New York

 “It’s often accompanied by a class action waiver.
 Virtually every arbitration clause nowadays is both an agreement to not go to court and an agreement that in any arbitration, you will proceed individually and not on a class basis.
 I think it’s terrible and unfair,” he says.
 “That said, it has not been my experience that arbitration hearings are uniformly hostile to consumers.”

-Arbitrations are also private, tend to move much faster—procedures for gathering information and documents are more limited—and, except in narrow circumstances, involve no right to an appeal.
+Arbitration proceedings are also private and tend to move much faster since procedures for gathering information and documents are more limited.
+And except in narrow circumstances, there is no right to appeal an arbitration decision.
 “Otherwise, the rules are modeled in a similar way to a court proceeding,” Schlanger says.

 “Yes, I most definitely would recommend that,” Mizrahi says.